 /r/linuxquestions

 Please try to only make helpful replies to questions.
 This is not the place for low effort joke answers.

-If you find a solution to your problem by other means, please take your time to write down the steps you used to solve your problem in the original post.
-You can potentially help others having the same problem!
+If you find a solution to your problem by other means, please edit and add the steps you used to solve your problem to the bottom of the original post, and edit the flair on your post to [Resolved] (available in the drop-down list).

+/r/linuxquestions